bze-alphateam/cointrunk-chain-registry/README.md

 The repo holding references to assets listed in CoinTrunk Mobile App.

 ### List a new blockchain:
-- make sure your network is present in [Cosmos Chain Registry](https://github.com/cosmos/chain-registry)
+- make sure your blockchain is present in [Cosmos Chain Registry](https://github.com/cosmos/chain-registry)
-- create a PR in this repository and add your network details in registry.json
+- create a PR in this repository and add your blockchain details in registry.json

 We'll review your request and list the requested network as soon a possible.